Faculty

 Sandra R. Scott, MD

-Scott is a recognized physician, leader, educator and graduate of Louisiana State University and Baylor College of Medicine.
-She completed her emergency medicine residency at Boston Medical Center.
-Scott served as chief of service for EM at Rutgers New Jersey Medical School and chair of EM at Lincoln Medical Center.
-For twelve years, Scott led medical missions to Haiti, India, Ghana, Jamaica and Cuba.
+Scott is an esteemed physician, leader and educator who graduated from Louisiana State University and Baylor College of Medicine in Houston, Texas.
+She completed her residency in emergency medicine at Boston Medical Center and previously held the positions of chief of service for emergency medicine at Rutgers’s New Jersey Medical School and chair of emergency medicine at Lincoln Medical Center in the South Bronx.

 Senior Director, Learning and Development